open-contracting/standard/docs/guidance/publish/system_architectures.md

 An important decision in the implementation of such a system is how frequently to pull data from the source systems.
 If data is pulled infrequently there is a risk that the detail of individual changes may be lost.

-An alternative to the pull mechanism is to implement a push mechanism in each source system, triggered by specific events or changes to the data, however approach may require more modifications to the source system.
+An alternative to the pull mechanism is to implement a push mechanism in each source system, triggered by specific events or changes to the data.
+This approach can mitigate the risk of individual changes being lost, however it may require more modifications to the source system.

 A similar approach has been adopted by European Dynamics to support OCDS output from a new e-procurement system for the Zambian Public Procurement Agency.